Apollo 11 in popular culture: Australia

 Australia played a major role in broadcasting the Moon landing, with the highest quality footage of the moonwalk being received by Australian stations.

 Honeysuckle Creek pictures were used for the first eight minutes of Neil Armstrong's moonwalk, as the Parkes station did not have a clear view of the Moon.
 After eight minutes the Moon was in view for the Parkes station, which took over for the rest of the moonwalk.

 United States

 All three major American broadcast networks, CBS, NBC and ABC had live coverage of the Moon landing.
 In the United States, 94 percent of people watching television were tuned into the event.
+In 1969 most households had a television set at 94.8%.
+However of those homes which had one most were not color television sets.
+In Alaska, the landing of Apollo 11 was the first ever live satellite television broadcast in the state.

+Western Europe

 Britain

 British television coverage of the Apollo 11 mission lasted from 16 to 24 July 1969 on all three UK television channels, BBC1, BBC2 and ITV.
 Most of the footage covering the event from a British perspective has now been wiped or lost.

+Ireland

+Footage of the launch was played on RTÉ.
+Live footage of the landing was played on RTÉ during the early hours of the morning with Kevin O'Kelley doing coverage of it by himself.

+Italy

+In Italy it was estimated 40 million people watched the Apollo 11 televised landing on the Moon according to a US government memo from the Director of the United States Information Service to US President Richard Nixon but in a 1970 US Congressional Report that contained a media report for July 21, 1969 it noted that 21 million saw the landing.
+Programs were broadcast on Telespazio and RAI about the Lunar landing with the RAI program featuring also a roundtable discussion between two anchors alongside guests like politicians, astronomers and physicists with their coverage of the landing.